Beni Suef Governorate: Population

 According to population estimates from 2015 the majority of residents in the governorate live in rural areas, with an urbanization rate of only 23.2%.
 Out of an estimated 2,856,812 people residing in the governorate, 2,193,871 people live in rural areas as opposed to only 662,941 in urban areas.

 Industrial zones

-According to the Egyptian Governing Authority for Investment and Free Zones (GAFI), in affiliation with the Ministry of Investment, the following industrial zones are located in this governorate:
+According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in Beni Suef: